JohannesSeikowsky/gutenberg_updates/README.md

 ## Run
 `python main.py` processes books chronologically in the manner described taking the ID from latest_id.txt as the starting point (latest_id.txt gets incremented with every processed book).

-## Code Quality
-The code has been written in my limited free time and without the expectation that it would ever be shared with anyone.
-It's thus largely unedited and unrefined.
-I've done some basic clean-up of some files, but not all.

 ## ToDo
 - Integration with the continual publishing process of new books.
-Most important!!
-- Some parts of the code are unedited (as already mentioned).
+This is the most important thing by far!!
 - Maybe there's a better way than scraping to get the necessary data into the pipeline.
 - I havent had time to thoroughly check whether the error recording logic does a solid job.
 - The two "wiki" scripts use different approaches for finding Wikipedia links.
 Maybe one approach is better than the other.
 - Once we have code that generates summaries based on Wikipedia articles for those books that have them, there should be a branching logic since those books then obviously won't need a summary generated with the current method.
+- tests.py could easily be extended to run for more than just 1 test case